CCDirectLink/CC-ItemSpawner/README.md

 ## Building the Sources

-To build the source code, simply use `npm install` followed by `tsc` within the `itemSpawner` folder to compile the code.
-This will generate files in the `dist` folder that the mod depends on.
-All other files are ready as-is.
+To build the source code, simply use `npm install` followed by `npm run build` within the `itemSpawner` folder.
+This will generate files in the `dist` folder that serve as the ready-to-use mod.
+Simply overwrite your `itemSpawner` mod files with those inside `dist` to update your mod.
+You can also rename the `dist` folder to `itemSpawner` and pack it in a zip file for a distributable version.